roman-milk/roman-milk.github.io/a-weird-one.md

  "What do you mean?"

  "You have been gone all weekend and then I show up with you?"
-Report_Story #3